tboie/universal_phreak_generator/README.md

 <br/>

 ## Significance of system ruleset numbers 2 and 3?
-- reverse engineering shows 3 locations are a constant of an alive cell?
-  - a dead cell with 3 neighbors becomes alive (3 known locations)
-  - an alive cell with 2 alive neighbors stays alive (3 known locations)
-  - an alive cell with 3 alive neighbors stays alive (3 known neighbor locations?)
-  - 3 locations enough to create triangle/square in neighborhood? (basic geometric shapes)
-  - 2^3 = 8
-    - 3 locations = 8 numbers of x,y for an alive cell?
-    - more or less cause dead cell?
-    - 8 total neighbors

 - connections of 2 in a neighborhood length of 3?
-- sequence of defining center cell in 3x3 matrix? (start at corner/side?)
-- blinker is period 2 with 3 cells

 <br/>